 Just ask people to go to your Facebook business page, like this…

 Then go to the community tab

 A box will pop up, click “select all”

 To ask your friends to do this post something like the following on your timeline

 “Please take a minute to read this, it could make a huge difference to myself and others you know.
 Small business like mine need your support, so it would be great if you could…”

-Easy and free, and a great way to generate followers.
+It’s easy and free, and a great way to get the ball rolling to generate followers.

 Another way to boost followers is to run an ad campaign for page likes.